-- Radiant skin - As coconut oil has natural moisturizing, antifungal, antibacterial properties, you can use it as a coconut moisturizer for your dry skin to gain that radiant look.
-You can even use it as a DIY coconut face mask to hydrate and replenish the dull or damaged skin.
-Coconut oil is a deeply nourishing healthy oil, which allows it to prevent the early appearance of wrinkles and retains the youthful skin by opening the pores and letting the skin absorb more efficiently.
-Even coconut water is equally effective on acne, black spots, blemishes, and it also minimizes skin rashes and irritations.
+As coconut oil has natural moisturizing, antifungal, and antibacterial properties, you can use it as a coconut moisturizer for dry skin to gain that radiant look.
+You can even use it as a DIY coconut face mask to hydrate and replenish dull or damaged skin.
+Coconut oil is a deeply nourishing healthy oil, which allows it to prevent the early appearance of wrinkles and retains youthful skin by opening the pores and letting the skin absorb more efficiently.
+Even coconut water is equally effective on acne, black spots, and blemishes, and it also minimizes skin rashes and irritations.
 Coconut oil also doubles as a gentle face scrub, which can be used to clean the face by rubbing the oil in a circular motion.

-- Beauty regimen - Did you know you can make your own lip gloss at home by simply mixing a little bit of your lipstick with coconut oil?
+Did you know you can make your own lip gloss at home by simply mixing a little bit of your lipstick with coconut oil?
 Yes, you can!
-Coconut oil for skincare is incomparable!
+Coconut oil for skin care is incomparable!
 It can also be used as an eye cream or for removing eye makeup.
 Coconut oil also works magically to clean off waterproof mascara without causing any eye irritation.
 You can put some coconut oil on a cotton pad and gently sweep it over your eyes.
 The oil works extremely well for dry skin and leaves the entire area hydrated.
 Once you have cleaned your heavily pigmented or waterproof makeup, you can then wash your face as usual with water or with a gentle face wash if you prefer.
-The easiest way to utilise this ingredient is to use it as a coconut moisturiser, and apply a small quantity on your face, leave it overnight and rinse it the next morning.
+The easiest way to utilize this ingredient is to use it as a coconut moisturizer, apply a small quantity on your face, leave it overnight, and rinse it the next morning.
 (Although, if you have excessively oily skin, then we would not recommend this step as it can lead to more oil secretion from the skin.)

-- Immunity Booster - If you think you have consumed every “immunity booster” since the COVID-19 Pandemic struck, but are yet to consume raw coconut, then you should start now!
+If you think you have consumed every “immunity booster” since the COVID-19 Pandemic struck, but are yet to consume raw coconut, then you should start now!
 Coconut naturally has antibiotic and antiviral traits, which boost your immunity and give your body a healthier and fitter future.
-It is quick to absorb and easy to digest, which makes it wonderful to consume in a moderate quantity.
+It is quick to absorb and easy to digest, which makes it wonderful to consume in moderate quantity.

-- Heart disease - The benefits of coconut oil extend from healthy hair to a healthy human heart too.
+The benefits of coconut oil extend from healthy hair to a healthy human heart too.
 It raises HDL, which is the ‘good' cholesterol, keeping the heart healthy and happy.
-Many people also believe that eating raw coconut can lower the risk of heart diseases.
+Many people also believe that eating raw coconut can lower the risk of heart disease.

 Chaudhuri A, Ray M. Prevalence of stress and its relation to different precipitating factors among urban females of reproductive age group in Burdwan, India.
 Med J DY Patil Vidyapeeth 2019;12:495-502